Alf Budd (rugby union, born 1922)

 Both of his appearances for the All Blacks were Test matches against Australia.
-In the 1946 match, New Zealand captained by Fred Allen won 14-10 but in the 1949 match the All Blacks led by Johnny Smith lost 9-16.
+In the 1946 match, New Zealand captained by Fred Allen won 14-10 but in the 1949 match the All Blacks led by Johnny Smith lost 9–16.

 Budd featured in the Southland team in the 1940s and 50s who held the Ranfurly Shield and had victories over international teams.

-Budd died in Whangarei on 8 March 1989, and he was buried at Onerahi Cemetery.
+Budd died in Whangārei on 8 March 1989, and he was buried at Onerahi Cemetery.